rwblokzijl/Msc-thesis-EuroToken/thesis.md

 the transaction in her chain.
 This is to make sure she can only claim a transaction from Bob once.
 Bob's validator will then verify that:

-1. there are no other transactions that conflict with the one to Alice.
+1. There are no other transactions that conflict with the one to Alice.
-2. there are no other "accepting blocks" already linked to this transaction.
+2. There are no other "accepting blocks" already linked to this transaction.
 3. Bob's chain is valid up to the last transaction to verify.